Oil firms have gap big gap between plans and climate pledges

 It recommended more ambitious policies for carbon capture and storage and new strategies to help developing nations manage recent discoveries of fossil fuels.

-The study's panel of advisers included John Browne, former CEO of BP (BP.L), and Connie Hedegaard, former European commissioner for climate action.
+The study's panel of advisers included John Browne, former CEO of BP, and Connie Hedegaard, former European commissioner for climate action.

 (Reporting By Alister Doyle; Editing by Kevin Liffey)